Virus concerns stoke buying; 2-year yield below 1% for first time since 2016

 With world stock markets set for their biggest weekly decline since the 2008 global financial crisis, investors flocked to safe-haven U.S. government bonds.

-The trading also reflected expectations central banks would cut rates to offset economic shocks.
+The trading also reflected expectations that major central banks will cut borrowing costs to offset economic shocks.

-A sharp two-day spike in April federal funds futures FFJ0 left the implied fed funds rate at 1.34% early Friday.
-Traders now see a 100% chance of at least a 25-basis-point cut to the current 1.50%-1.75% fed funds target rate at the Federal Reserve's March meeting, according to the CME FedWatch tool,
+A sharp two-day spike in April federal funds futures FFJ0 left the implied fed funds rate at 1.23% on Friday.
+Traders now see a 100% chance of at least a 25-basis-point cut to the current 1.50%-1.75% target rate at the Fed's March meeting, according to the CME FedWatch tool.

-There were calls for the Fed to coordinate cuts with other central banks.
+The latest low on the 10-year came shortly after a statement by Powell that while the U.S. economy was solid the central bank would "act as appropriate" to support it.

-"Given the bloodbath we've seen in the equity markets, the psychological impact of a rate cut will likely be seen positively," said Mary Ann Hurley, vice president for fixed income trading at D.A.
+Treasury yields initially rose on the statement, perhaps induced by automated trading programs, but then fell as fixed-income investors decided the Fed was in no rush to cut rates, said Mary Ann Hurley, vice president for fixed income trading at D.A.
 Davidson.

+Bond investors had already expected the Fed would 'act as appropriate,' in Powell's words.
+"We knew that already," Hurley said.

-The movement also steepened the portion of the U.S. Treasury yield curve measuringthe difference between yields on two- and 10-year Treasury notes.
-It was at 22.6 basis points, up 8.6 basis points from Thursday's close, after reaching as high as 27 basis points.
+The movement also steepened the portion of the U.S. Treasury yield curve measuring the difference between yields on two- and 10-year Treasury notes.
+It was at 25.7 basis points, up 11.7 basis points from Thursday's close, after reaching as high as 27 basis points.

-However, even though the market is expecting rate cuts, it is not clear that they would address the root public-health concerns driving trading, said Subadra Rajappa, head of U.S. rates strategy for Societe Generale.
+However, even though the market had priced in rate cuts, it is not clear that they would address the root public-health concerns driving trading, said Subadra Rajappa, head of U.S. rates strategy for Societe Generale.

-St. Louis Federal Reserve Bank President James Bullard said on Friday that the Fed does not need to cut U.S. interest rates just because markets have priced in aggressive central bank action, but policymakers will be monitoring events closely before the upcoming March 17-18 meeting.
+Earlier Friday, St. Louis Federal Reserve Bank President James Bullard said the Fed did not need to cut rates just because markets had priced in aggressive central bank action, but policymakers would be monitoring events closely before their March 17-18 meeting.

 Price